 As shown on Map 1 Redevelopment Plan Area, the Redevelopment Area is bounded by NJ Transit's Raritan Valley Line right-of-way to the north; Central Avenue, Madison Avenue, and Arlington Avenue to the west; East Sixth Street and East Seventh Street to the south; and Watchung Avenue to the east.
 The Redevelopment Area contains 120 parcels covering over approximately 38 acres.
-A list of all properties within the Redevelopment Area is included as Table 1 and labeled on Map 2 Tax Blocks and Lots.
-In general,

-Redevelopment Area consists of large parcels once use for industrial purpose along with smaller lots consisting of uses that support the surrounding residential neighborhoods.
+A list of all properties within the Redevelopment Area is included as Table 1 and labeled on Map 2 Tax Blocks and Lots (which are also provided in the appendix of this plan).
+In general, Redevelopment Area consists of large parcels once use for industrial purpose along with smaller lots consisting of uses that support the surrounding residential neighborhoods.
 The former YMCA, City Hall Annex, and Fire Department Headquarters, along with other existing structures, are all located within the Redevelopment Area.